What’s the Difference Between Diesel and Gasoline?

 Next, it’s time to absorb as much of the spill as possible.
 Having tools on hand like a grease sweep or absorbent pads will help clean up some of the diesel.
 Sprinkle absorbent over the spill and let it sit until all the diesel has been soaked up.
 Sweep up the debris with a broom and dustpan.
 These are steps that should be taken, if it is safe to do so, to help mitigate hazards until a professional cleaning crew arrives.

 Call a Professional Oil Spill Clean-up Company

 While it’s not impossible to manage a spill on your own, there are experts who can provide the right tools to make sure the spill is clean and won’t cause you and the environment harm.
 The OPG+ cleanup professionals use a bio-stimulant formula to clean up spills from surfaces like grass, concrete, asphalt, sand, and clay.
-This formula is environmentally friendly and won’t harm people, pets, or the land around the spill as it converts spilled oil into CO2 and water.
+We determined through our tests that this formula is environmentally friendly and won’t harm people, pets, or the land around the spill as it converts spilled oil into CO2 and water.

 How to Clean Up Gasoline Spills

 Cleaning up gasoline spills is a similar process to cleaning up diesel spills.
 We’ll dive into the step-by-step process to ensure that the clean-up is complete and keeps you and your crew safe.

 Make sure nothing flammable can come in contact with the spill, then begin the cleaning process.
 Remember, gas and water won’t mix, so using a hose to try to clean up the spill will only spread it to a larger area.
 Gasoline should not be washed down drains because it is a toxic and hazardous material.
 Once the spill has been stopped, begin the cleaning process by absorbing as much of the gasoline as possible.